 Researching international students: methodological challenges of rebel data

+Sidonie Ecochard (University of Strathclyde) and Julia Fotheringham (University of Edinburgh)

 Abstract

 This paper presents findings from a small scale study into the attitudes and preferences of international students for support provision at a Scottish Higher Education institution.
 The article outlines some of the challenges arising from analysing qualitative data from surveys and interviews with international students, and calls into question the use of thematic analysis which reduces and finds patterns in the data, but which fails to capture the singularities of the international student voice.
 It argues for the reconsideration of the epistemological underpinnings of the international student experience and the methodological tools with which it is explored.